Types of Motor Disabilities

-Cerebral palsy is an injury to the brain (which is why the term "cerebral" is used), resulting in decreased muscle control (palsy).
-The condition usually occurs during fetal development, but can also occur at or shortly after birth.
-Common characteristics of cerebral palsy include muscle tightness or spasm, involuntary movement, and impaired speech.
-Severe cases can lead to paralysis.
+Cerebral palsy is a brain injury causing decreased muscle control.
+The condition usually occurs during fetal development or shortly after birth.
+Characteristics include muscle tightness or spasms, involuntary movement, impaired speech, and occasionally paralysis.

-Muscular dystrophy (MD) is a genetic disorder in which the genes for muscle proteins are damaged.
-It is characterized by the progressive degeneration of the muscles.
-Muscular dystrophy can affect people at any age, but is most common in children.
-Individuals with mild MD can live a normal life span, while individuals with more serious cases can die in their teens or early 20s.
-The assistive technologies used by individuals with MD depend on the severity of the condition, but generally include the same technologies already mentioned (head wands, mouth sticks, adaptive keyboard, voice recognition software, etc.).
+Muscular dystrophy (MD) is a genetic disorder in which the genes for muscle proteins are damaged, causing progressive degeneration of the muscles.
+It can affect people at any age, but is most common in children.
+Assistive technologies depend on the user's range of abilities, and include head wands, mouth sticks, adaptive keyboards, voice recognition software, etc.

-In individuals with multiple sclerosis (MS), the myelin (a layer of fatty tissue which surrounds nerve fibers) erodes, rendering the nerve fibers incapable of sending signals from the central nervous system to the muscles of the body.
-The milder cases of MS can result in one or more of the following symptoms: tremors, weakness, numbness, unstable walking, spasticity, slurred speech, muscle stiffness, or impaired memory.
-Severe cases can result in partial or complete paralysis.
-Not all individuals with MS experience all of the symptoms and, interestingly, the same individual may experience different sets of symptoms at different times.
-The types of technologies used are the same as for other motor disabilities.
+Multiple sclerosis (MS) erodes the myelin (a layer of fatty tissue which surrounds nerve fibers), blocking nerve fibers from delivering signals from the central nervous system to the muscles of the body.
+Effects include tremors, weakness, numbness, unstable walking, spasticity, slurred speech, muscle stiffness, impaired memory, and occasionally paralysis.
+Not all individuals experience all symptoms, and an individual may experience different symptoms over time.
+The types of assistive technologies and devices are the same as for other motor disabilities.

-Arthritis occurs most often in the elderly, but can occur in younger individuals as well.
-Many people with arthritis are able to use a keyboard and mouse, but they do not always have the fine motor control sufficient to click accurately on small links, for example.
-More often than not, people with arthritis do not use assistive technologies at all, but some with more advanced arthritis may use a trackball mouse, voice recognition software, or foot pedals.
-Joint pain can cause fatigue, and limit the amount of time that the person is willing to spend on a computer maneuvering a mouse and typing on a keyboard.
+Arthritis pain can interfere with the fine motor control necessary to use a keyboard or use a mouse, touchpad, or mobile device to click small links or buttons.
+Depending on the user's range of comfort, a user may use a trackball mouse, voice recognition software, foot pedals, or other technologies.
+Joint pain can cause fatigue, limiting the amount of time that the person is willing to spend on a computer maneuvering a mouse and typing on a keyboard.

 Parkinson's disease (PD) is a disorder of the central nervous system that causes uncontrollable tremors and/or rigidity in the muscles.
-Individuals with advanced cases of Parkinson's Disease may not be able to use a mouse at all, and some are unable to use a keyboard.
-Sometimes the voice is affected as well, so that voice recognition software is not an option, though most people with PD have voices that are easily understood.
-Parkinson's Disease is most likely to occur later in life, but can affect younger individuals as well.
+The condition can significantly impede mouse and keyboard use.
+Occasionally the voice is affected as well, to the point that voice recognition software is not an option.

-Like Parkinson's Disease, Essential tremor (ET) is a nerve disorder that can result in uncontrollable tremors.
-Essential tremor most frequently affects the upper body, such as the hands, arms, head, and larynx (which makes the voice more difficult to understand).
+Like Parkinson's Disease, essential tremor (ET) is a nerve disorder that can result in uncontrollable tremors.
+Essential tremor most frequently affects the upper body, such as the hands, arms, head, and larynx (which impacts the voice).